IgnisDa/ryot/docs/content/importing.md

 You can see an example file by exporting from the demo instance as described in the [exporting](guides/exporting.md) documentation example.

+## Strong App

+You can import your completed workouts from [StrongApp](https://www.strong.app/).

+### Steps

+- Login to your account and go to the "Settings" page.
+- Scroll down to the "General" section and click on "Export data".
+- Upload this file in the input.
+- A new section will appear where you will have to map each exercise from your export.
+For
+  example: "Arnold Press (Dumbbell)" -> "Arnold Dumbbell Press".
+Exercises which are not mapped will be ignored.
+- If an exercise does not exist in your instance, open a new tab and create it.
+Then come back and change the input to the new exercise.
+- Once you have mapped all the exercises, click on "Import".

 ## Notes

 - Imports are very difficult to have 100% success rate.
 Though we try our best,